weyoss/redis-smq/docs/message-exchanges.md

 ### Fanout Exchange

-The fanout exchange allows producers to publish a message to one or multiple queues which are bound to a binding key.
+A fanout exchange allows producers to publish a message to one or multiple queues which are bound to this exchange by a binding key.

 #### Usage